Manufacturing trends to watch in 2019

 8Klaskow, L., Roszkowski, A. “Railroad traffic – Week 45, 2018” (Nov.
 14, 2018) Bloomberg.

 Logistics costs are rising for manufacturers.
 Find out why and learn strategies to help improve your company’s logistics efficiency.

 From talent to supply chain, manufacturers are facing a variety of risks in today’s marketplace.
 We break down the key areas to consider.

-When there are signs of an economic slow-down in your business or industry, the best approach is to pay attention and plan ahead.
+When there are signs of an economic slow-down in your business, the best approach is to pay attention—and plan for what may come.